 The study of a foreign language has become an essential part of homeschooling worldwide.
-With 20-30 minutes a day, your child can begin enhancing their studies with the addition of a second language.
+In fact, with 20-30 minutes a day, your child can begin enhancing their studies with a second language.
 Furthermore, your high school student can learn to speak a foreign language in only two to three semesters.
 Many are as proficient as if they had four years of conventional study.

 Homeschool.com consulted with Dr. Robert Blair on the ease and attributes of children learning a second language.
 Indeed, Dr. Robert Blair is a legendary maverick linguist and the creator of Power Glide.

 Here are some frequently asked questions about learning a foreign language.